-- (1) Represents shares of our common stock held by AC Acquisition I LLC and AC Acquisition II LLC, collectively the Ripplewood Holdings funds.
+(1) Represents shares of our common stock held by AC Acquisition I LLC and AC Acquisition II LLC, collectively the Ripplewood Holdings funds.
 Excludes shares of our common stock owned by other parties to the current stockholders' agreement prior to the offering of which Ripplewood Holdings may be deemed to share beneficial ownership.
-The address for each of the Ripplewood entities is c/o Ripplewood Holdings Inc., One Rockefeller Plaza, 32nd Floor, New York, NY 10020. - (2) Includes 2,934 shares of our common stock held by the Oakleigh B. Thorne 2012 2-Year Annuity Trust, 608 shares of our common stock held by the Oakleigh B. Thorne May 2012 2-Year Annuity Trust and 2,753 shares of our common stock held by the Oakleigh B. Thorne September 2012 2-Year Annuity Trust.
+The address for each of the Ripplewood entities is c/o Ripplewood Holdings Inc., One Rockefeller Plaza, 32nd Floor, New York, NY 10020.

+(2) Includes, for purposes of beneficial ownership prior to the offering and beneficial ownership after the offering, respectively, 156,251 and 156,922 shares of our common stock held by the Oakleigh B. Thorne 2013 2-Year Annuity Trust, 190,757 and 191,575 shares of our common stock held by the Oakleigh B. Thorne 2012 2-Year Annuity Trust, 52,484 and 52,709 shares of our common stock held by the Oakleigh B. Thorne May 2012 2-Year Annuity Trust and 287,840 and 289,075 shares of our common stock held by the Oakleigh B. Thorne September 2012 2-Year Annuity Trust.

-Includes 4,017 shares of our common stock held by the Caroline A. Wamsler Trust created under the Honore T. Wamsler September 11, 1984 Trust, 3,991 shares of our common stock held by the Irene W. Banning Trust created under the Honore T. Wamsler September 11, 1984 Trust, 11,679 shares of our common stock held by the Oakleigh L. Thorne Trust Under Agreement dated 12/15/76 and 3,720 shares of our common stock held by the Pauline W. Joerger Trust created under the Honore T. Wamsler September 11, 1984 Trust.
-Mr. Thorne is a co-trustee of each of the foregoing trusts and each of the trusts have entered into a service agreement with Thorndale Farm, LLC, of which Mr. Thorne is the CEO.
+Includes, for purposes of beneficial ownership prior to the offering and beneficial ownership after the offering, respectively, 414,664 and 420,316 shares of our common stock held by the Caroline A. Wamsler Trust created under the Honore T. Wamsler September 11, 1984 Trust, 411,967 and 417,374 shares of our common stock held by the Irene W. Banning Trust created under the Honore T. Wamsler September 11, 1984 Trust, 1,209,568 and 1,231,792 shares of our common stock held by the Oakleigh L. Thorne Trust Under Agreement dated 12/15/76 and 383,595 and 386,424 shares of our common stock held by the Pauline W. Joerger Trust created under the Honore T. Wamsler September 11, 1984 Trust.
+Mr. Thorne is a co-trustee of each of the foregoing trusts and each of the trusts has entered into a service agreement with Thorndale Farm, LLC, of which Mr. Thorne is the CEO.
 As such, Mr. Thorne may be deemed to have beneficial ownership of the shares held by each such trust.
 Mr. Thorne disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.

-Includes 27,101 shares of our common stock held by the Trust Under Will of O.L.
-Thorne FBO Charlotte T. Bordeaux, 23,862 shares of our common stock held by the Trust Under Will of O.L.
-Thorne FBO Oakleigh B. Thorne, 8,435 shares of our common stock held by the Oakleigh L. Thorne Trust Under Agreement FBO Oakleigh B. Thorne, 9,950 shares of our common stock held by the Oakleigh L. Thorne Trust Under Agreement FBO Charlotte T. Bordeaux, 5,607 shares of our common stock held by the Oakleigh B. Thorne Jynasty Trust 2011 and 2,293 shares of our common stock held by the Charlotte Bordeaux Dynasty Trust 2011.
-Mr. Thorne is the co-trustee of each of the foregoing trusts and as such may be deemed to have beneficial ownership of the shares held by such trusts.
+Includes, for purposes of beneficial ownership prior to the offering and beneficial ownership after the offering, respectively, 2,796,292 and 2,844,744 shares of our common stock held by the Trust Under Will of O.L.
+Thorne FBO Charlotte T. Bordeaux, 2,457,745 and 2,457,745 shares of our common stock held by the Trust Under Will of O.L.
+Thorne FBO Oakleigh B. Thorne, 881,881 and 973,169 shares of our common stock held by the Oakleigh L. Thorne Trust Under Agreement FBO Oakleigh B. Thorne, 1,040,197 and 1,103,609 shares of our common stock held by the Oakleigh L. Thorne Trust Under Agreement FBO Charlotte T. Bordeaux, 586,211 and 639,462 shares of our common stock held by the Oakleigh B. Thorne Dynasty Trust 2011 and 239,743 and 259,523 shares of our common stock held by the Charlotte Bordeaux Dynasty Trust 2011.
+Mr. Thorne is the co-trustee of each of the foregoing trusts and each of the trusts has entered into a service agreement with Thorndale Farm, LLC, of which Mr. Thorne is the CEO.
+As such, Mr. Thorne may be deemed to have beneficial ownership of the shares held by such trusts.
 Mr. Thorne disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.